lukejamesk/iracing-setup-downloader/packages/README.md

 ### @p1doks-downloader/p1doks-download

 Core functionality for downloading and managing P1Doks setups.
 Contains the main business logic, page objects, and utilities.

-## Planned Packages
+This package provides the core download functionality used by other packages.

 ### @p1doks-downloader/cli

-Command-line interface application that provides a user-friendly CLI for the core functionality.
+Cross-platform command-line interface application that provides a user-friendly CLI for the core functionality.
+Works on Windows, Linux, and macOS.

-### @p1doks-downloader/ui

-React web application that provides a modern web interface for downloading and managing setups.

 ### @p1doks-downloader/electron

-Desktop application built with Electron that provides a native desktop experience.
+Desktop application built with Electron that provides a native desktop experience for Windows users.
+This is the primary and recommended interface for using the P1Doks downloader.

+**Features:**
+- Modern React-based UI with Material-UI components
+- Service selection interface (P1Doks and future services)
+- Interactive configuration forms with validation
+- Real-time download progress tracking
+- Settings management with custom backgrounds
+- File management and folder selection
+- Windows-only application

 ## Package Dependencies

 ```
-core (no dependencies on other packages)
+p1doks-download (no dependencies on other packages)
-├── cli (depends on core)
+├── cli (depends on p1doks-download)
-├── ui (depends on core)
-└── electron (depends on core)
+└── electron (depends on p1doks-download)
 ```

-All packages depend on the core package, but packages don't depend on each other to maintain clear separation of concerns.
+All packages depend on the core package (`p1doks-download`), but packages don't depend on each other to maintain clear separation of concerns.
+The Electron app is the primary interface for Windows users, while the CLI provides cross-platform functionality for all operating systems.